 You never want to sound like you just “wing it” or go with your gut feeling at the moment.
 Employers want to hear that you follow a process or a system.
 Show them you have a series of steps you go through to get to a logical conclusion.

-If you follow the steps above and create an answer that sounds like these two examples, you’ll have a convincing answer that puts a smile on the hiring manager’s fire.
-You don’t want them to have ANY concerns about your ability to make important decisions under pressure, and the steps above are how you do it.
+You don’t want them to have ANY concerns about your ability to make important decisions under pressure, and the steps above will help you handle this question.